 Sometimes it’s hard to find a good pair of pants that travel well and look stylish.
 I am a big fan of Macy’s Alfani Pant.
 This pant with its slim design, tummy control waist, wash and wear practicality, and stretch fabric, make it the perfect go to pant for me.
 I am comfortable wearing these for air travel, a destination dinner, or just when I want to look a little more fashionable walking around a city.
 They also come in a Capri style with multiple color choices and are sold in regular, petite, and plus sizes.
 The con, they can be a little too hot when it is warm out because of the rayon / nylon / spandex fabric blend.

-Because of back issues (I am over 50) I don’t travel with a backpack, so in addition to a fanny back or a small sling bag, I have a wonderful jacket that has traveled with me for years.
+Because of back issues (I am over 50) I don’t travel with a backpack, so in addition to a fanny back (I am unashamed that I just admitted that!) or a small sling bag, I have a wonderful jacket that has traveled with me for years.
 Made in a “military” style, which translates into loads of pockets.
 I can stash my sunglasses, tissues, chapstick, or other small items in these pockets.
-My advice would be to find one with snaps or zippers on the pockets
+My advice would be to find one with snaps or zippers on the pockets to deter thieves.

 For air travel I’m obsessed OBSESSED with finding just the right personal carry on bag.
 Again, because of back issues I cannot carry a bag over my shoulder for very long so I prefer a roller bag for my personal items too.